Parenting Tips 7 min read

 Fix it:

 Schedule “Sacred Windows” of 15 minutes per child, per day.
 No phones, no siblings, no agenda.
 Let the child lead the activity (yes, even if that means watching slime videos).
-Psychologist John Gottman’s research shows that micro-moments of attunement; when a parent mirrors a child’s emotional state; are more predictive of lifelong attachment than grand vacations.
+Research shows that micro-moments of attunement, when a parent mirrors a child’s emotional state, are more predictive of lifelong attachment than grand vacations.

 Setting Unrealistic Expectations: Raising Perfectionists